- Get link

 Components

-For the display itself you're going to need:- An ordinary PC fan and a plastic top from any jar.
+• An ordinary PC fan and a plastic top from any jar.
 Any disc of plastic will do.

-- Hall sensor (ali) and a magnet to synchronize LED blinks to platform rotation.
+• Hall sensor (ali) and a magnet to synchronize LED blinks to platform rotation.

-junkuseful components from this store).
+• Two 3x7cm perforated boards (ali again.
+Yeah, you got me, I like to order junk useful components from this store).
 Actually, maximal allowed size will depend on the size of your fan, but it all fit snugly on two boards of this size, so I still recommend those.
 Also, you'll need something to fix one perfboard on top of another - I had some spare Arduino-style pin headers, but it's OK if you don't have one - you can connect the boards with four long bolts or stadoffs.

-- One lithium battery of any capacity that'll fit on top of the fan (rip it out of some unfortunate old cellphone about to be thrown into the trash.
+• One lithium battery of any capacity that'll fit on top of the fan (rip it out of some unfortunate old cellphone about to be thrown into the trash.
 Everyone got one of those, ask your friends and family), one charger for the battery

-- One boost converter (battery voltage -> 5V.
+• One boost converter (battery voltage -> 5V.
 This is mine, but maybe try this one?
 It looks more compact in vertical dimension), one buck-boost converter (battery voltage -> 3.3V.
 These are dirt cheap.), and a power switch.
 UPDATE 26 Apr.
 2018: using the converter to power the RF transceiver was causing instability problems (because of mad spikes the cheap converter was putting out, I presume).
 You'll be better off getting an 3.0V LDO regulator in its place.

 For score transmitter:

-Arduino boards with USB, so that's what I had to use - my pick is Arduino Nano clone.
+• Another NRF24L01 RF transceiver and any Arduino with USB port to set the score from PC.
+I only had 5V Arduino boards with USB, so that's what I had to use - my pick is Arduino Nano clone.
 5V microcontroller won't fry the RF module, provided you power it from separate 3.3V power source.
 NRF24L01 data lines are 5V-tolerant.
 My 3.3V power source was LM1117-3.3 regulator - the beefier the better!
 No heatsink required.

 You'll be better off getting yourself an USB-connected 3.3V Arduino Pro Micro, though you'll still have to feed NRF24L01 off the separate 3.3V regulator - the stock regulator on most Arduino boards is only designed to power microcontroller itself and periphery with insignificant current consumption.